alienlebarge/alienlebargech-v3/src/articles/2022/12/new-and-first-audio-interface/index.md

   - https://social.lol/@alienlebarge
   - https://twitter.com/alienlebarge
 ---
 Finally, I get an audio interface.
-I am Djing since the late 90s and making music owning drum machines and synths for 15 years but I never feel the need for an audio interface.
+I am Djing since the late 90s and <strike>making music</strike> owning drum machines and synths for 15 years but I never feel the need for an audio interface.
 I have always been DAWless.

 I want to learn how to record music and have projects that involved having a better recording solution.